Back

 Important points from case law:

-• Contestation during the term: Only possible due to incorrect calculation (Art.
-270c OR).
+• Contestation during term: Only possible due to incorrect calculation (Art.
+270c CO).

-• Flexibility for tenants: Right of termination for tenants permissible before 5 years (BGE 112 II 69).
+• Flexibility for tenants: Right of termination for tenants before 5 years is permissible (BGE 112 II 69).

-• Prohibition of combination: Index-linked and graduated rent cannot be combined (BGE 124 III 57).
+• Prohibition of combination: Index-linked and staggered rent cannot be combined (BGE 124 III 57).

-• After expiry of the indexation period: transition to the relative method.
-Tenants can then no longer claim the absolute method (return test) (BGE 147 III 32).
+• After expiration of the indexation period: Transition to the relative method.
+The tenant can then no longer claim the absolute method (yield review) (BGE 147 III 32).
 Requests for adjustment must be made in good time before the end of the indexation period in order to claim full interest rate changes since the beginning (BGer 4A_252/2023).

 Conclusion

 Index-linked rent in Switzerland (Art.
-269b OR) is an important instrument for commercial leases.
-It requires a minimum term of five years (for landlords) and links the rent 100% to the CPI.
-Strict formal requirements for agreements and adjustments must be observed.
-It offers predictability and protection against inflation, but also entails risks in the event of high inflation.
-The distinction between the graduated and relative methods is clear.
-Due to the long-term nature and financial implications, care must be taken when drafting and adjusting contracts.
+269b CO) is an important instrument in commercial leases.
+It requires a minimum term of five years (for landlords) and ties the rent 100% to the CPI.
+Strict formal requirements for agreement and adjustment must be observed.
+It offers predictability and inflation protection, but also carries risks in times of high inflation.
+The differentiation from the staggered and relative method is clear.
+Due to its long-term nature and financial implications, diligence in contract drafting and adjustment is essential.